 Who Are You?

 6:35: The Blessed One replied: Without a doubt, O mighty-armed one, the restless mind is difficult to control.
 However, by detachment, the mind can be restrained.

-By detaching the consciousness from the the qualities of material nature the mind can be brought into subjection of the Soul.
-The incessant noise of the dualitic mind can be brought into teh silence of Divine communion.
-There fairly easy and understandable ways for us to hear only the Primordial Sound of Silence using the Omkara.
+By detaching the consciousness from the qualities of material nature, the mind can be brought into subjection of the Soul.
+The incessant noise of the dualistic mind can be brought into the silence of Divine communion.
+There are several aids to perceive the Primordial Sound of Silence such as the Omkara.
 This technique and those arising from it can lead the mind into spiritual detachment from material nature and its triguna.
 Focusing the mind on the Omkara is not generally understood in the West.
-Many people chant it, some regularly, however the deeper significance of this great bija or 'seed mantra' needs to understood.
+Many people chant it, some regularly, however, the deeper significance of this great bija or 'seed mantra' needs to understood.

 Question: What experiences have you had with the Omkara?

 Next time we will briefly discuss the holy sound of "Om" and how it's utterance may be applied to personal practice or sadhana.
-Having done this, we will discuss its applications to consciousness studies and spiritual realization with regards to the four levels of consciousness as described in Mandukya Upanishad.
+Having done this, we will discuss its applications to consciousness studies and spiritual realization in terms of the four levels of consciousness as described in Mandukya Upanishad.

+Who Are You?